tade0726/tedzhao-resume/variants/ML_DS.md

 **LLM Application for Financial Analysis**

-- **Semantic Analysis**: Implemented advanced semantic analysis using LLMs for prompt engineering.
-Developed customized prompts to accurately categorize company descriptions and news feeds, facilitating the extraction of GICS-like themes.
-This process enhances the understanding of company genres and industries, providing a structured overview of corporate landscapes.
+- Leveraged LLMs for advanced semantic analysis in prompt engineering, developing tailored prompts to accurately categorize company descriptions and news feeds.
+This methodology facilitated the extraction of GICS-like themes, enhancing the understanding of company genres and industries for a structured corporate landscape overview.
-- **RAG Graph with LLM**: Pioneered the development of a knowledge graph utilizing LLM's robust parsing capabilities.
-Analyzed and extracted a variety of entities and their relationships from company news and descriptions, including executives, competitors, and product logistics chains.
-This information was integrated into a graph database, supporting a Retrieval-Augmented Generation (RAG) system for enhanced information retrieval and decision-making accuracy in financial contexts.
+- Innovated in creating a knowledge graph utilizing LLM's robust parsing capabilities to analyze and extract a diverse array of entities and their relationships from company news and descriptions, such as executives, competitors, and product logistics chains.
+Integrated this data into a graph database to support a Retrieval-Augmented Generation (RAG) system, significantly improving information retrieval and decision-making accuracy in financial contexts.

 **Developing finaicial strategy with ML algorithem**